Ritsuna/Foundry_FFD20/README.md

 "This system uses trademarks and/or copyrights owned by Paizo Inc., which are used under Paizo's Community Use Policy.
 We are expressly prohibited from charging you to use or access this content.
 This [website, character sheet, or whatever it is] is not published, endorsed, or specifically approved by Paizo Inc. For more information about Paizo's Community Use Policy, please visit paizo.com/communityuse.
 For more information about Paizo Inc. and Paizo products, please visit paizo.com."

+"This system uses trademarks and/or copyrights owned by those who own Final Fantasy.
+We are expressly prohibited from charging you to use or access this content.
+This [website, character sheet, or whatever it is] is not published, endorsed, or specifically approved by those who own Final Fantasy. "

 ## Information

-You can view information on this game system [here](https://furyspark.gitlab.io/foundryvtt-pathfinder1-doc/).
+You can view information on this game system [here](https://www.finalfantasyd20.com/).